 When you read a story, an article, or even a school passage, you’re often asked:

-- What a fallacy is
+- What a fallacy actually means

-- How to spot fallacies fast
+- How to spot common logical errors quickly

 - What answer choices usually look like